- Table of Content

 First, classifying and categorizing your spend is a prerequisite for succeeding with category management.
 The spend categories establish facts and serve as the basis for resource allocation, responsibilities and procurement work in the various categories.

 When considering the resource allocation, several factors should be contemplated.
 Most important is to ensure that critical categories for your business are adequately covered, typically the largest categories.
-At the same time, you should not neglect smaller categories as there may be large opportunities for savings - precisely due to the fact that they are often overlooked.
+At the same time, you shouldn't neglect smaller categories as there may be large opportunities for savings - precisely due to the fact that they are often overlooked.
 Furthermore, the number of suppliers and spend complexity are vital factors when allocating resources.

 One of the reasons for the potential inherent in category management is various success factors across spend categories.
 Consequently, different competences and skills are required to succeed with the procurement work in each category.
 Some categories may require strong technical expertise, while commercial or analytical skills are critical for other categories.
 Businesses that succeed in working interdisciplinary, and involving users closely in the strategic category work, often achieve the best results.